journy-io/js-sdk/README.md

 ### Handling errors

 Every call will return a result, we don't throw errors when a call fails because working with `Error` instances is not great in JavaScript.
+An exception is made for input parameters that are empty that should not be empty.

 You can check whether the call succeeded using `result.success`: